-Multiple modifiable and nonmodifiable factors have been associated with an increased risk for developing ovarian cancer including: increasing age, family history of ovarian cancer, inherited genetic mutations (e.g., BRCA1/BRCA2), obesity, nulliparity, use of hormone replacement therapy, and increased numbers of lifetime ovulatory cycles.^{2, 14} Most risk factors show significant heterogeneity across ovarian cancer subtypes.15 Approximately 20 percent of ovarian cancers are familial, with the presence of cancer in multiple first- or second-degree relatives being an indicator of inherited cancer syndrome.1 Inherited mutations are associated with 5 to 15 percent of all ovarian cancer ((i.e., BRCA1 and BRCA2), Lynch, Li-Fraumeni, and Peutz-Jeghers Syndromes.^{2, 16-20} In addition, genome-wide association studies have identified as many as 17 common low-penetrance alleles associated with ovarian cancer.^{2, 21-26} Women with a greatly increased risk for developing ovarian cancer, defined by the presence of germline genetic mutations, may benefit from risk-reducing surgery or chemoprevention.
-For these women genetic counseling is recommended, including a discussion of the risks and benefits of prevention.27-29
+Multiple modifiable and nonmodifiable factors have been associated with an increased risk for developing ovarian cancer including: increasing age, family history of ovarian cancer, inherited genetic mutations (e.g., BRCA1/BRCA2), obesity, nulliparity, use of hormone replacement therapy, and increased numbers of lifetime ovulatory cycles.^{2, 18} Most risk factors show significant heterogeneity across ovarian cancer subtypes.19 Approximately 20 percent of ovarian cancers are familial, with the presence of cancer in multiple first- or second-degree relatives being an indicator of inherited cancer syndrome.1 Inherited mutations are associated with 5 to 15 percent of all ovarian cancer (i.e., BRCA1 and BRCA2), Lynch, and Peutz-Jeghers syndromes.^{2, 20-24} In addition, genome-wide association studies have identified as many as 17 common low-penetrance alleles associated with ovarian cancer.^{2, 25-30} Women with a greatly increased risk for developing ovarian cancer, defined by the presence of germline genetic mutations, may benefit from risk-reducing surgery or chemoprevention.
+For these women genetic counseling is recommended, including a discussion of the risks and benefits of prevention.31-33

 Several factors have been identified that are associated with a decreased risk of ovarian cancer.
-Among the most well established is the use of oral contraceptives, with one large study finding a 20 percent decrease in the risk of ovarian cancer for every 5 years of use.^{2, 30} This protective effect may be due to the suppression of ovulation and the associated hormonal and inflammatory process which may be associated with the etiology of ovarian carcinomas.^{2, 30} Parity also has a protective effect, with estimates of a 30 to 40 percent decrease in the risk of cancer associated with a first pregnancy, and 10 to 15 percent decrease in each subsequent pregnancy.^{2, 31}

-Breastfeeding is also associated with decreased risk.^{2, 32-35} However, these identified lifestyle and hormonal risk factors as mainly associated with a decreased risk of the less lethal Type I ovarian cancers with more modest effects on the prevention of Type II cancers (e.g., high-grade serous-carcinoma).^{2, 36}
+Among the most well established is the use of oral contraceptives, with an estimated 20 percent decrease in the risk of ovarian cancer for every 5 years of use.^{2, 34} This protective effect may be due to the suppression of ovulation and the associated hormonal and inflammatory process which may be associated with the etiology of ovarian carcinomas.^{2, 34} Parity also has a protective effect, with estimates of a 30 to 40 percent decrease in the risk of cancer associated with a first pregnancy, and 10 to 15 percent decrease in each subsequent pregnancy.^{2, 35} Breastfeeding is also associated with decreased risk.^{2, 36-39} However, these identified lifestyle and hormonal risk factors as mainly associated with a decreased risk of the less lethal Type I ovarian cancers with more modest effects on the prevention of Type II cancers (e.g., high-grade serous-carcinoma).^{2, 40}

 Risk-prediction models have been developed to identify women at increased risk of developing ovarian cancer based on personal and family history.
-To date, for women at average genetic risk, these tools have not been found to have a strong predictive performance, likely due to the relative rarity of ovarian cancer and the modest effect size of known risk factors.^{2, 37-40}
+To date, for women at average genetic risk, these tools have not been found to have a strong predictive performance, likely due to the relative rarity of ovarian cancer and the modest effect size of known risk factors.^{2, 41-44}